dpflores/diff_control/README.md

   $ export TURTLEBOT3_MODEL=waffle
   $ roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch
   ```
-We can try a better enviroment like a house (look at the packages to see the other options):
+We can try a better environment like a house (look at the packages to see the other options):
   ```
   $ export TURTLEBOT3_MODEL=waffle
   $ roslaunch turtlebot3_gazebo turtlebot3_house.launch
   ```
-While the enviroment launched, we can launch in a new terminal the teloperation control, which allows us to move the robot with the keys
+While the environment is launched, we can launch in a new terminal the teleoperation control, which allows us to move the robot with the keys
   ```
   $ export TURTLEBOT3_MODEL=waffle
   $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch